Naima Green

 Instead, I spin fantasies

-Instead, I spin fantasies, an exhibition of new work by Naima Green that grapples with the concept of pregnancy through constructed self-portraits, landscapes and still-lifes—blurring the line between documentary and performance.
+The International Center of Photography (ICP) is proud to present Instead, I spin fantasies, an exhibition by Naima Green that grapples with the concept of pregnancy through constructed self-portraits, landscapes and still-lifes—blurring the line between documentary and performance.
 Green probes the conventional expectations and representational tropes of motherhood, while also creating an expanded space for considering the experience of pregnancy in America.

 About Naima Green